bokeh/bokeh/sphinx/source/docs/user_guide/notebook.rst

 Inline Plots
 ------------

-To display Bokeh plots inline in an Jupyter/Zeppelin notebook, use the
+To display Bokeh plots inline in a Jupyter/Zeppelin notebook, use the
 |output_notebook| function from |bokeh.io| instead of (or in addition to)
 the |output_file| function we have seen previously.
 No other modifications are required.
 When |show| is called, the plot will be displayed inline in